dojo/widget-core/README.md

 This would mean a new function would be created every render but Dojo 2 does not support changing listener functions after the first render and this would **error**.

-To resolve this, the list item can be extracted:
+To resolve this, the list item can be extracted into a separate widget:

 ```ts
 interface ListItemProperties extends WidgetProperties {